 While preparing for the GMAT or GRE prep, people often complain about getting stuck in work-rate questions.
 Let’s use this space to work through some 700+ level questions on rate today.
-Today, we’re going to show you a unique way to solve such questions that will change the way you see and approach.
+Today, we’re going to show you a unique way to solve such questions that will change the way you see and approach them.

 Three printing presses, R, S, and T, working together at their respective constant rates, can do a certain printing job in 4 hours.
 S and T, working together at their respective constant rates, can do the same job in 5 hours.
 How many hours would it take R, working alone at its constant rate, to do the same job?